 In March 2021, the Company completed the sale of its hotel business.
-Pursuant to an agreement entered into with a third party in September 2020 (as amended in October 2020, February 2021 and March 2021), the Company sold five of the six hotel portfolios in its Hospitality segment and its 55.6% interest in a portfolio of limited service hotels that was acquired through a consensual foreclosure in July 2017 (the "THL Hotel Portfolio") in its Other segment, composed of 197 hotel properties in aggregate.
-The remaining portfolio in the Hospitality segment is in receivership and currently under contract for sale by the lender, while the remaining interests in the THL Hotel Portfolio continue to be held by investment vehicles managed by the Company.
+Pursuant to an agreement entered into with a third party in September 2020 (as amended in October 2020, February 2021 and March 2021), the Company sold 100% of the equity in its hotel subsidiaries which held five of the six hotel portfolios in the Hospitality segment and its 55.6% equity interest in a portfolio of limited service hotels in the Other segment that was previously acquired through a consensual foreclosure (the "THL Hotel Portfolio"), composed of 197 hotel properties in aggregate.
 Two of the hotel portfolios that were sold in the Hospitality segment were held through joint ventures in which the Company held a 90% and a 97.5% interest, respectively.
-The aggregate selling price of \$67.5 million represented a transaction value of approximately \$2.8 billion, with the acquirer's assumption of \$2.7 billion of investment-level debt.
+The aggregate selling price of \$67.5 million represented a transaction value of approximately \$2.8 billion, with the acquirer's assumption of \$2.7 billion of consolidated investment-level debt.
+In September 2021, the remaining interests in the THL Hotel Portfolio held by investment vehicles managed by the Company were sold to the same buyer.
+Also in September 2021, the remaining portfolio in the Hospitality segment that was in receivership was sold by the lender for no proceeds to the Company.